koljapluemer/inspirationbot/README.md

 Now, these links will get randomly chosen when a user clicks `Get a random piece of art from DeviantArt` on the site (see above)!

-*Note*: Every web scraper has to be only run once, then the data it generated is committed to version control and will be accessible ot the site's links henceforth.
+*Note*: Every web scraper has to be only run once, then the data it generated is committed to version control and will be accessible to the site's links henceforth.
 Thus, no Python file is called live on run time, and this project makes do without any kind of server setup besides the simple kind of web server needed for a static site.

 ##### Running a web scaper